GoogleCloudPlatform/community/tutorials/cdn-fastly.md

     +  _Location_: United States

-        **Note**: To take advantage of Fastly's direct connection to Google's network edge, you must create your bucket in the United States.
+        **Note**: To take advantage of Fastly's direct connection to Google's network edge, you should create your bucket in a region that has [multiple interconnects](https://docs.fastly.com/guides/integrations/google-cloud-storage#interconnect-locations), such as the United States.

 1. Click **Create** to create your bucket.
 You will be taken to your bucket's browser page.